What You Need to Know About Meeting, Convention, or Event Planner

 - Coordinate services for events, such as accommodation and transportation for participants, facilities, catering, signage, displays, special needs requirements, printing and event security.

-Things a Meeting, Convention, or Event Planner Should Know How to Do
+Qualities of a Meeting, Convention, or Event Planner

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.